 PDinsertedPDinserted+ PDpresent in tree Equation 1

 In this function, PDinserted is the sum of the branch lengths of species in the phylogenetic tree before the insertion procedure.
 PDpresent in tree is the sum of branch lengths of the species inserted in the tree.
 The Darwinian deficit ranges from 0 (most species already present in the tree before the insertion procedure) to 1 (all the species in the phylogenetic tree were inserted an was not presented in backbone phylogeny).
-To calculate the Darwinian shortfall through the Darwinian_deficit function, the user must provide a phylogenetic tree and a table of insertions, both obtained from the FishPhyloMaker function.
+This function returns a vector with three quantities, the Darwinian shortfall (Equation 1), the total phylogenetic diversity calculated as the sum of branch lengths of the tree including inserted and present species (PDtotal), the total of phylogenetic information that was inserted (PDinserted)To calculate the Darwinian shortfall through the PD_deficit function, the user must provide a phylogenetic tree and a table of insertions, both obtained from the FishPhyloMaker function.
 For further explanations regarding the usage of functions in FishPhyloMaker package the user can assess the package website https://gabrielnakamura.github.io/FishPhyloMaker/index.html and see the Articles section.

 Illustrating the use of FishPhyloMaker package